Internships can be paid, unpaid, or for academic credit. How do you evaluate and weigh these options?

 Additional Internship Authorization Requirements

 Some organizations will require authorizations as part of the application process or to accept an internship offer.
 Below are the most common authorization requirements.
-Please connect with the UVA Career Center and the Internship Center if you are need of guidance.
+Please connect with the UVA Career Center or email the Internship Center if you are need of guidance.

 Hiring organizations may need to confirm your enrollment at the University, credits completed in your major, and expected graduation date.
 The UVA Career Center works with the University Registrar to expedite enrollment verifications.